JetBrains/teamcity-documentation/topics/how-to.md

 ### TeamCity and Users' Personal Data

-The most important user\-related data stored by TeamCity is:
+The most important user-related data stored by TeamCity is:
-* full name and username \- stored in the database and shown on the user's profile and whenever the user is referenced.
+* full name and username - stored in the database and shown on the user's profile and whenever the user is referenced.
 When a user triggers a build, these are also stored in the build's parameters and passed into the build
-* user's email \- stored in the database and shown on the user's profile, used to send out notifications
+* user's email - stored in the database and shown on the user's profile, used to send out notifications
-* IP address of the clients accessing the server \- can appear in the [internal logs](teamcity-server-logs.md)
+* IP address of the clients accessing the server - can appear in the [internal logs](teamcity-server-logs.md)

-TeamCity internal logs can also record some unstructured user\-related information (e.g. submitted by the user or sent by the browser with the HTTP requests, retrieved according to the configured settings from the users source like LDAP)
+TeamCity internal logs can also record some unstructured user-related information (e.g. submitted by the user or sent by the browser with the HTTP requests, retrieved according to the configured settings from the users source like LDAP)

 ### Deleting the User Data

 When you want to delete personal data of a specific user, the best way to do it is to delete the user in TeamCity.
 This way all the references to the user will continue to store the numeric user id, while all the other user information will not be stored anymore.
 Note that [Audit](tracking-user-actions.md) records will mention internal numeric user id after the user deletion.

-If the user triggered any builds (i.e. had the "Run build" permission in any of the projects which are still present on the server), the user's username and full name were be recorded in the build's "teamcity.build.triggeredBy" parameters as text values as those were part of the build's "environment".
+If the user triggered any builds (i.e. had the "Run build" permission in any of the projects which are still present on the server), the user's username and full name were recorded in the build's `teamcity.build.triggeredBy` parameters as text values as those were part of the build's "environment".
 If you need to remove those, you can either delete the related builds (and all the builds which artifact\- or snapshot\-depend on them), or delete parameters of those affected builds (the parameters are stored in archived files under &lt;TeamCity Data Directory&gt;\system\artifacts\*\*\*\.teamcity\properties directories).

 After the user deletion and other data cleaning, make sure to [reset search index](search.md#Resetting+Search+Index) to prune possibly cached data of the deleted user from the search index.
+{product="tc"}

 There are several other places which can hold user-related data